SQream/sqream_docs/guides/operations/setup/installing_sqream_with_kubernetes.rst

 Kubernetes uses clusters, which are sets of nodes running containterized applications.
 A cluster consists of at least 2 GPU nodes and 1 slim server to act as Quorum manager.
 All three servers are set as **master.**

 **Comment - what does this mean?
-2 servers with GPU and 1 without.**
+2 servers with GPU and 1 without.
+One without GPU?**

 Each server must have the following IP addresses: